keklarup/WebScraping/README.md

         email=ret[25+len('mailto')+1:-2]
         print("a chunky bit of python string processing gives us just the email: %s" % (email))
 ```

 ```text
 The contents of html object with the email address: Send me mail at <a href="mailto:support@yourcompany.com">
 a chunky bit of python string processing gives us just the email: support@yourcompany.com
 ```

-# Saving the information in a DataFrame (Pandas)
+# Pandas to Save the Data in a Table

-If we scraped many more websites and took more data from each page than just a single email address, we'd want to save it all someplace easy to access in the future.
+If we scraped many more websites and took more data from each page, we'd want some easy way to access it in the future.
 (Printing 10,000 items in a Python notebook is a terrible idea.)

-There are many ways to do this, but let's focus on creating a DataFrame (think Excel table) using Pandas.
+There are many ways to do this, but let's focus on creating a DataFrame (think Excel table) using pandas.
 Why?
-Because Pandas is really useful in data science for doing exploritory data analysis, parallel processing, sorting/ cleaning/ and reformating data, etc. It's easier to save the data into a Pandas DataFrame right from the start than to have to transcribe it in later.
+Because pandas is really useful in data science for doing exploratory data analysis, parallel processing, sorting/cleaning/reformatting data, etc. It's easier to save the data into a pandas DataFrame right from the start than to have to transcribe it in later.

-First, of course, you'll need to import Pandas:
+First import Pandas:

 ```python
 import pandas as pd
 ```

-You can then initialize an empty DataFrame:
+And initialize an empty DataFrame:

 ```python
 df=pd.DataFrame()
 ```

-(Note: Do this outside of any for loops you have going on!)
+(Note: Do this outside of any for-loops you have going on!)

-If you already know the names of the columns you'll want, you can assign that now:
+If you already know the names of the columns you want, you can assign that now:

 ```python
 df=pd.DataFrame(columns=['emails'])
 ```

 <table border="1">
 <tr>
 <td>Emails</td>
 </tr>
 </table>

-Now that we have a column, we can add the data to the DataFrame in the form of a list:
+And add the data to the DataFrame, in the form of a list:

 ```python
 df=pd['Emails']=[email])
 ```

 <table border="1">
 <tr>
 <td></td><td>Emails</td>